-- No loss of prime quality agricultural land or agricultural land of lesser quality that is locally important in line with Scottish Planning Policy; - Impact on wild land is minimised and mitigated against; - Traffic and access infrastructure can be sensitively accommodated; - No significant effects on public water supply and water courses from any pollution risk; - Develop links to the existing green network and active travel routes or provides new enhanced routes, where appropriate;
+- There will be no loss of prime quality agricultural land or agricultural land of lesser quality that is locally important in line with Scottish Planning Policy: - Any adverse impacts on the qualities of wild land are overcome by siting, design or other mitigation; - Traffic and access infrastructure can be sensitively accommodated; - No significant effects on public water supply and water environment from any pollution risk; - The development links to the existing green network and active travel routes or provides new enhanced routes, where appropriate; - Proposals to protect and provide access to open space have been incorporated;

-- Development will not have a significant impact on the local landscape character and where appropriate will enhance the local landscape; - Proposals to protect and provide access to open space have been incorporated; - Development layout, design and siting should respect and incorporate important landscape features such as traditional field enclosures, water courses, woodlands and skylines; - It can be demonstrated that there is careful consideration of the design, scale and grouping of any buildings and infrastructure;

-- Appropriate landscaping proposals have been incorporated; - There are adequate services available for the development, or this can be provided; - There is no significant detrimental effect on identified nature conservation interests, including species and habitats; and, - All buildings for conversion are to be structurally sound and capable of conversion without substantial rebuilding.
+- Development will not have a significant detrimental impact on the local landscape character.
+Development layout, design and siting must reflect local landscape character and respect and incorporate important landscape features such as traditional field enclosures, water courses, woodlands and skyline; - It can be demonstrated that there is careful consideration of the siting, design, scale and grouping of any buildings and infrastructure; - Appropriate landscaping proposals have been incorporated including the provision of welldesigned boundary treatment; - There are adequate services available for the development, or this can be provided; - There is no significant detrimental effect on identified nature conservation interests, including species and habitats; and, - All buildings for conversion are to be structurally sound and capable of conversion without substantial rebuilding.